bytecodealliance/component-docs/component-model/src/design/wit.md

 | `char`                     | Unicode character.
 (Specifically, a [Unicode scalar value](https://unicode.org/glossary/#unicode_scalar_value).) |
 | `string`                   | A Unicode string - that is, a finite sequence of characters. |

 The `f32` and `f64` types support the usual set of IEEE 754 single and double-precision values, except that they logically only have a single NaN value.
-NaN payloads are not guaranteed to be preserved when values pass through WIT interfaces.
+The exact bit-level representation of a NaN is not guaranteed to be preserved when values pass through WIT interfaces.

 ### Lists